klaidliadon/umbrella-content/en/travel/checkpoints/beginner/s_on-approach.md

 *   Open the window far enough for conversation, not far enough for someone to reach in.
 *   Follow signals given by checkpoint personnel.
 *	Stop if unsure (e.g. are they waving me on or into the side of the road?).
+*	Consider activating voice recording discreetly before approaching an officer in case of an incident.

+*Assess the risk of being caught recording; make sure it isn't obvious if your device is confiscated.*

 ## Prepare yourself.